-While showers often do pop up during the so-called 'dry' seasons, the driest months for visiting the south of Vietnam (Saigon) are typically between December and April.
-Temperatures in April can be scorching before monsoon rains begin to cool things off in the summer months.
-The best months to visit Vietnam are during January and February when temperatures are milder.
+Although Vietnam still receives a little rain during the dry season, the driest months for visiting the south of Vietnam (Saigon) are typically between December and April.
+Temperatures and humidity levels in March and April can be suffocating before monsoon rains begin to cool things off in the summer months.

 Traveling Vietnam During Monsoon Season

-Buses may not run during long periods of heavy rain -- perhaps a good thing as roads become flooded and more dangerous to drive.
-Even low-lying tracks along the north-south railway become flooded, causing delays in train service.
+Transportation delays happen.
+Buses may not run during long periods of heavy rain — perhaps a good thing as roads become flooded and more dangerous to drive.
+Even the low-lying tracks along the north-south railway become flooded, causing delays in train service.

-You'll be better off flying into the part of Vietnam you wish to visit rather than trying to travel long distances overland.
+If your plan is to travel between Hanoi and Saigon, have a flexible itinerary in case weather causes delays.
+You may be better off flying into the part of Vietnam you wish to visit rather than trying to travel long distances overland during monsoon season.

-Tet follows a lunisolar calendar so dates vary from year to year.
-The celebration, one of the largest winter festivals in Asia, usually occurs between January and February.
+Tet follows a lunisolar calendar — after all, it is Lunar New Year — so dates vary from year to year, usually coinciding with Chinese New Year.
+It's one of the largest winter festivals in Asia and occurs between January and February.

 Other big national holidays include May 1 (International Worker's Day) and September 2 (National Day).
 Reunification day on April 30 celebrates the reunification of North Vietnam and South Vietnam at the end of the Vietnam War.
 Local families may be traveling during these times.